Mathématique: Chapter 26

 “Ask me again when you have level five security clearance.”

-“I’m never going to have level five security clearance.”
+“I’ll never have level five security clearance.”

-“Did you just call me ‘gate bait’?”
+“Did y’just call me ‘gate bait’?”
 Rush asked.

 “No?”

-“It’s a slang term referring to a person or an object that is—some kind of resource that the SGC doesn’t want to lose.
-Something that invites abduction or attack or freakish accident.
-Also, it’s occasionally used to refer to the SGC recruitment team that gets sent to MIT, Harvard, Caltech, West Point, and so forth.
-They tend to be—on the more attractive side.”
+“Thanks.
+It’s a slang term referring to a valuable person or object that invites abduction, attack, or freak accident.
+It’s also used to refer to the SGC recruitment team that makes the rounds at MIT, Harvard, Caltech, West Point…” Young trailed off, waving his spoon.
+“They tend to be on the more attractive side.”

 “You got it, hotshot.”